 For some, this technique can be problematic, as it does alter the texture.
 Texture is subjective, so see if it’s to your liking!

 If not, you can press it through different ways.
 For those on a budget, you can make yourself a genuine tofu press using household objects.
+Also, check this handy guide on how to press tofu with video and pictures.

 You just need some paper towels or similar soaking items, something flat to put on top of the tofu, and then something heavy to press it down and drain the water.